Featured in this Article:

 Yes, Tennessee is home to its own ski resort, Ober Gatlinburg, where you can ski and snow tube, ice skate indoors and take a ride on the Ski Mountain Coaster year-round.
 Purchase a ski area ticket for unlimited access to all the slopes during your session.
 Ober Gatlinburg has all your gear covered as you can rent skis and snowboards, jackets, pants and helmets.
 After hitting the slopes, grab a bite to eat at Seasons of Ober Restaurant where you can soak in the views while dining on steaks, chicken and more from the seasonally-inspired menu.
 Take a spin on the indoor ice skating rink, open year-round, and browse the shops for apparel, gifts, jewelry and more.

-Have a party or enjoy an afternoon skating the ice rink every day with extended hours in late December to early January.
+Have a party or enjoy an afternoon skating the ice rink every day with extended hours in late December to early January at the Ice Chalet in Knoxville.
 View the full schedule to plan your day accordingly.
-You can purchase a public season pass for $25 which includes five sessions on the ice or a Public Session Pass Plus which includes skate rental for $45 and five sessions.
-One day admission is $6 and $6 for skate rentals.
+You can purchase a public season pass for $30 which includes five sessions on the ice or a Public Session Pass Plus which includes skate rental for $60 and five sessions.
+One day admission is $7.50 and $7.50 for skate rentals.

 Bring the whole family to the historic Glenn Miller Outdoor Gardens at the Chattanooga Choo Choo to enjoy the seasonal return of Ice on the Landing Ice Skating Rink.
-Get a season pass for $100 or a family pass for $200 for a family of two adults and two children so you can experience the rink unlimited days and times Nov.
-17 through Jan.
-21, 2018.
+Get a season pass for $100 or a family pass for $200 for a family of four so you can experience the rink unlimited days and times Nov.
+19 through Jan.
+30, 2022.

 Take a spin around the outdoor ice rink in the Winter Wonderland Nov.
 17-Jan.
 9, 2022 at Wilderness at the Smokies.
 Just in time for the holidays, bring the family to enjoy fresh air, some hot cocoa and s'mores around one of the fire pits and see Christmas decorations throughout the property.
 The rink is a ticketed attraction for the public and included in room rates for guests if you use the code ICESKATE at time of booking.
 Skates will also be available and skating lessons will be offered every Saturday (except Dec.
 4, 2021).